 Exclusions: Unavailable to students with credit for FRNC335.

 The oral traditions of French Canada with emphasis on the narratives of Québec, Ontario and Acadie.

+FRNC3401 Voltaire

+Credits: 3

-FRNC3110 Le Théâtre d'Expression Française au Canada Credits: 6 Exclusions: Unavailable to students with credit for FRNC350.
-French Canadian theatre with emphasis on contemporary, popular plays and playwrights.
-FRNC3401 Voltaire Credits: 3 Exclusions: Unavailable to students with credit for FRNC341.
+Exclusions: Unavailable to students with credit for FRNC341.

 A study of Voltaire, one of the most influential writers of the eighteenth century and his works.

+FRNC3403 Rousseau

+Credits: 3

-FRNC3403 Rousseau Credits: 3 Exclusions: Unavailable to students with credit for FRNC342.
+Exclusions: Unavailable to students with credit for FRNC342.

 An in-depth study of Jean-Jacques Rousseau's literary works.

+FRNC3441 Littérature Québecoise

+Credits: 3

-FRNC3441 Littérature Québecoise Credits: 3 Exclusions: Unavailable to students with credit for FRNC3441.
+Exclusions: Unavailable to students with credit for FRNC3441.

 A study of the most popular writers from Québec.
 The emphasis is on the novel and the play.

+FRNC3443 Littérature Acadienne

+Credits: 3

-FRNC3443 Littérature Acadienne Credits: 3 Exclusions: Unavailable to students with credit for FRNC332.
+Exclusions: Unavailable to students with credit for FRNC332.

 A study of Acadian literature, its beginnings, survival and renaissance.
 Emphasis is on the period 1945 to the present day.

+GAELIC

+Courses marked $^{\circ}$ are also offered by distance.

+4 GAEL1101 Gaelic Language I

+Credits: 3

-GAELIC Courses marked $^{\circ}$ are also offered by distance. ← GAEL1101 Gaelic Language I Credits: 3 Exclusions: Unavailable to students having credit for GAEL101, CELT101 or CELT100.
+Exclusions: Unavailable to students having credit for GAEL101, CELT101 or CELT100.

 Introduces students to the living language spoken in Cape Breton and in Scotland.
-Discussion of various dialects of Scottish Gaelic spoken here, the Gaelic song and story telling traditions and the unique position of Cape Breton in the Gaelic world. → GAEL1103 Gaelic Language II Credits: 3 Prerequisites: GAEL1101.
+Discussion of various dialects of Scottish Gaelic spoken here, the Gaelic song and story telling traditions and the unique position of Cape Breton in the Gaelic world.

+→ GAEL1103 Gaelic Language II

+Credits: 3

+Prerequisites: GAEL1101.